iaeste-japan/www/hugo/content/en/required-docs.md

 1. Please note that the available internship periods and offers differ between the September and April recruitements.
 2. For the difference between Exchange Internship and Global Internship, please refer to [What is Offer?](offers.md).
-3. For more information on the Exchange Platform, please see [the offers published on IAESTE A.s.b.l.](offers.md#offers-on-the-iaeste-asbl-website).
+3. For more information on the Exchange Platform, please see [the offers published on IAESTE A.s.b.l.](offers.md#offers-on-the-iaeste-asbl-website).<br>
+Please note that administrative procedures and inquiries can only be answered from 9:30-17:30 on weekdays.
+Please note that the office will not be operating at any other time.

 To apply, please download the required documents, fill them out, and send them to our office as a PDF file attached to an e-mail.<br>
 No documents need to be sent by mail.
 The Certificate of English Proficiency that accompanies the Application form can be sent at a later date.
 Please indicate the expected date of receipt when you send the documents.